waylans/MADet/README.md

 ## A Multi-Dimensional Adaptive Detector for Low-Altitude Fine-Grained Vehicles
-This repository(MADet) is the official PyTorch implementation of the paper "A Multi-Dimensional Adaptive Detector for Low-Altitude Fine-Grained Vehicles".
+This repository(MADA) is the official PyTorch implementation of the paper "A Multi-Dimensional Adaptive Detector for Low-Altitude Fine-Grained Vehicles".

 ---
 ### Overall architecture of the proposed Multi-Dimensional Adaptive Detector for Low-Altitude Fine-Grained Vehicles.